Last Updated on July 28, 2022 by Michelle Ball

 Another unfortunate problem in school discipline matters is that the student who reports first wins.
 What does this mean?

-Say “Student A,” is talking about shooting up the school to another student, and then Student A realizes he may get caught.
-If Student A runs to the school and flips the script saying the person listening to him was actually the one talking about shooting people, Student A becomes a hero.
-The other kid, who is 100% innocent then faces suspension, expulsion or both.
+Say Casey is talking about shooting up the school to Jeremy.
+Casey then realizes he may get caught.
+If Casey runs to the school and flips the script saying Jeremy was actually the one talking about shooting people, Casey becomes a hero.
+Jeremy, who is 100% innocent, then faces suspension, expulsion or both.

 Rigged Student Punishment System